The Staffy Breed Profile -

 Staffy Dog-Friendliness 4/5

-However, A properly socialized Staffordshire bull terrier will showcase its natural tendencies: being a mild-tempered, patient dog that enjoys having four-legged playmates to jump around with.
+However, a properly socialised Staffordshire Bull Terrier will showcase its natural tendencies: being a mild-tempered, patient dog that enjoys having four-legged playmates to jump around with.
 Staffies do great in multi-dog households, and if they meet young, can be best friends with other pets like cats and birds.

 Providing a controlled environment where your Staffy pup can learn to understand physical cues and get their energy out is the best way to enjoy the true Staffy personality.

-PRO TIP: Set up a consistent routine and schedule daily socialization time with your new pup.
+PRO TIP: Set up a consistent routine and schedule daily socialisation time with your new pup.
 This will make the process easier.

-Considering you need to offer structured playtime and socialization to guarantee appropriate dog friendliness, we’re taking off 4 stars.
+Considering you need to offer structured playtime and socialisation to guarantee appropriate dog friendliness, we’re taking off 1 star.

 Exercise Needs 5/5